 Ryan McDonald, homeless service coordinator for the local Salvation Army, said the valley’s nonprofits also “all realize that together we achieve more.
 Although we are separate entities, we’re all in this together.”

-The Salvation Army shelter sleeps more than 100 a night, while Catholic Charities sleeps about 500, and the courtyard sleeps a little over 220.
+The Salvation Army shelter sleeps more than 100 a night, while Catholic Charities sleeps about 500 men, The Rescue Mission has 172 beds and the courtyard sleeps a little over 220.
 The need for housing is great, he said, and as nonprofits communicate, they refer clients to one another.

 “The biggest need is affordable housing,” McDonald said.
 “It doesn’t matter what we do here if we can’t get them to the next point.
 If that next point doesn’t exist, than we’re stuck here, walking in a circle.”